linuswillner/dpkg-status-exporter/README.md

 #### [fileLocationOverride]

-A manual override for the location of the dpkg status data, allowing the usage of mock data (Such as the bundled `status.real` file).
+A manual override for the location of the dpkg status data, allowing the usage of mock data.

 **Note:** For security reasons, this option is ignored unless `process.env.DEBUG` is set to `true`.
+This is already set for the `start-debug` and `start-dev` scripts.

+## Running on non-Debian systems

+Out of the box, this program only supports Debian based systems that use `dpkg` for package management since it requires access to `/var/lib/dpkg/status` and will throw an error if this file cannot be found.

+However, for development, it can be run on non-Debian systems by passing a reference to an extracted dpkg status index file using the `fileLocationOverride` parameter.
+One such file is bundled with this repository for development purposes, namely `status.real`.

 ## Testing